 Treatment depends on the cause.

-In cholestasis, the liver cells process bilirubin properly but the flow of bile is impaired at some point between the liver cells and the duodenum.
-This results in an increase in bilirubin in the blood and a decrease in bile delivered to the small intestine.
+In cholestasis, the liver cells process bilirubin properly, but the excretion of bile is impaired at some point between the liver cells and the duodenum.
+This results in an increase in conjugated bilirubin in the blood and a decrease in bile delivered to the small intestine.

 Another effect of bile not being excreted normally into the small intestine is that digestion is impaired.
 Bile is important for digestion because it helps the body absorb fats and the fat-soluble vitamins A, D, E, and K. When there is not enough bile in the intestine, fat absorption is impaired, which can lead to vitamin deficiency, inadequate nutrition, and a failure to grow and gain weight.

 Cholestasis in the newborn can be caused by